Altibbi: Services

+In early 2021, the "Al-Tibbi" application was launched to provide easy and convenient medical consultations.
+The application also introduced the "+Connect" feature to facilitate communication between doctors and patients seeking medical advice.
+Tebi Clinic also includes an artificial intelligence feature that enables the app to transcribe audio recommendations, allowing doctors to provide medical notes automatically instead of typing them within the application.

+Additionally, the AI-powered Tebi Clinic app includes a feature for reading vital signs from the mobile phone camera during medical consultations.
+The app can read heart rate, respiratory rate, blood pressure, oxygen saturation, and stress levels through light reflections on the patient's skin.

+Furthermore, the Tebi website launched the "Tebi Mama" application, the first of its kind in the Arab world, which focuses on providing health information and advice to pregnant women, mothers, and fathers regarding prenatal and postnatal care.

+In collaboration with Primary Care International, Tebi also launched the "Tebi Academy" as a training platform for doctors to enhance their medical knowledge.

+On the other hand, several research papers authored by the Tebi team were published, addressing the benefits of artificial intelligence in assisting doctors in making appropriate medical decisions based on the patient's condition.
+The research team at Tebi conducted a study on the possibility of automatically evaluating the medical advice provided on the website using the available information.

 Statistics

 Altibbi brings together more than 12 thousand accredited medical doctors from all specializations and different Arab countries.
-Thanks to their availability on the platform, users can get a remote medical diagnosis (if possible) from providers who facilitate the provision of healthcare services for users around the clock.
+Users can get a remote medical diagnosis (if possible) from providers who facilitate the provision of healthcare services for users around the clock.

 In 2017, more than 50 thousand users were registered for phone consultation service with medical doctors.
 In addition, more than 10 million people visited the website on a monthly basis.

 Awards

 In recognition of its efforts as one of the leading creators of medical content in Arabic, Altibbi was awarded the first prize in health category by the Arab E-Content Award in Bahrain in 2013.

-The award, which falls under the United Nations’ World Global Summit (WGS), reportedly came after presenting high-quality digital content in Arabic for years.
+The award, which falls under the United Nations' World Global Summit (WGS), reportedly came after presenting high-quality digital content in Arabic for years.